Common Lisp the Language, 2nd Edition

 Remark: [Note: This remark was written well before the vote by X3J13 in June 1988 (CLOS) to add the Common Lisp Object System to the forthcoming draft standard (see chapter 28) and the vote to integrate the Condition System and the Object System.
 I have retained the remark here for reasons of historical interest.-GLS]

-Some readers may wonder why undefined-function
+Some readers may wonder why undefined-function is not

 defined to inherit from some condition such as

-.
+control-error.
 The answer is that any such arrangement

 would require the presence of multiple inheritance-a luxury we do not

-currently have (without resorting to deftype
+currently have (without resorting to deftype, which we are

 currently avoiding).
 When the Common Lisp Object System comes into